Netruk44/borg-repository-explorer/readme.md

 <img src="./images/ss1.png" width=650 />

-This repository contains a personal project, a simple GUI explorer for a Borg repositories.
+This repository contains a personal project, a simple GUI explorer for Borg repositories.

 This project is is a **⚠️Work In Progress⚠️**, and it is not guaranteed to be completed or maintained.